Prevention of Enteric Fever is a challenge for everybody. Social awareness is the key to preventing enteric fever.

 Cause of Salmonella Contamination

 - The defective or unclean water supply system

 - Drink safe water

 - Maintain hygiene and use safe water including cooking food

 - Develop sewage and water supply system, sanitary disposal of excreta

 - Use RO purifier to ensure safe drinking and kitchen water

 MICRO Filtration: Pore size: 0.1 micron

 Reverse Osmosis (RO) Filtration: Pore size: 0.0001 micron

-Note: The pore size of membrane of RO Purifier is too small than the size of Salmonella.
+Note: The pore size of the membrane of RO Purifier is too small than the size of Salmonella.
 For this reason only RO purifier with accurate size (0.0001 microns) of membrane capable to prevent Salmonella and ensure 100% safe drinking & kitchen water Solution.